gwtproject/gwt-site/src/main/markdown/doc/latest/DevGuideServerCommunication.md

 subtle, in practice the behavior becomes intuitive very quickly.

 **Tip:**
-Although the terminology is very similar, GWT's concept of &quot;serializable&quot; is slightly different than serialization based on the standard Java interface [Serializable](http://java.sun.com/j2se/1.5.0/docs/api/java/io/Serializable.html).
+Although the terminology is very similar, GWT's concept of "serializable" is slightly different than serialization based on the standard Java interface [Serializable](http://java.sun.com/j2se/1.5.0/docs/api/java/io/Serializable.html).
 All references to serialization are referring to the GWT concept.
 For some background, see the FAQ topic [Does the GWT RPC system support the use of java.io.Serializable?](FAQ_Server.html#Does_the_GWT_RPC_system_support_the_use_of_java.io.Serializable)

 A type is serializable and can be used in a service interface if one of the following is true: